 When you install Schlage wireless access control technology in your facility, you don't have to replace existing components.
 After all, this exclusive technology is designed to work with any brand of access control system.
-Utilizing radio transmissions instead of wires, it cuts installation time from eight hours to less than one and reduces installation costs.
-Which means you have the confidence of keeping what works and the freedom to grow beyond it.
+Utilizing radio transmissions instead of wires, it cuts installation time from eight hours to less than by Misti Burmeister, M.A.